Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-which only incurs the cost of extra memory needed to track layer $\ell$'s last filtered output state.
-Note that $\otimes$ denotes the Hadamard product and $\alpha_f$ is an interpolation constant, normally a function of the user-defined variable $\tau_f$, where $\alpha_f = exp(\frac{-\Delta t}{\tau_f})$.
-The second form of the filer in Equation \ref{eqn:filter} (the trace) functions as a bounded decaying memory used often in implementations of online STDP.
-Importantly, using a low-pass or trace filter allows us to smooth out the sparse spike trains generated by the raw SRM while still being biologically-plausible, and functions similarly to a rate-coded equivalent value that is maintained by the actual neuronal cells, possibly in the form of the concentration of internal calcium ions \cite{oreilly2000computational}.
+which, in effect, applies a low-pass filter to the spike trains in a layer $\ell$.
+Each dimension of the trace $\mathbf{z}^\ell(t)$ is increased by one at the moment of a spike recorded in $\mathbf{s}^\ell(t)$ and decreases exponentially with time constant $\tau_{tr}$.
+Importantly, using a low-pass/trace filter smooths out the sparse spike trains generated by the raw SRM while still being biologically-plausible, and this operates similarly to a rate-coded equivalent value that is maintained by the actual neuronal cells, possibly in the form of the concentration of internal calcium ions \cite{oreilly2000computational} (for example, a variable trace could correspond to the glutamate bound to synaptic receptors).

-In order to compute the input currents needed for an SRM, we must first specify the first two computations of the NCN.
-Starting from the spike variable blocks $\{ \mathbf{s}^1_t, \mathbf{s}^2_t \}$, which are output from the underlying SRMs, the NCN makes local predictions, in parallel, as follows:
+In order to compute the input (electrical) current values needed for an SRM, we must first specify the first two computations of the SpNCN.
+Starting from the spike variable blocks $\{ \mathbf{s}^1_t, \mathbf{s}^2_t \}$, which are output from the underlying SRMs, the SpNCN makes local predictions, in parallel, as follows: